22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 ____________________________________________________________________________

-Coleman Camping Chair With Built-in 4 Can Cooler ($29.99, originally $34.99; amazon.com)
+Coleman Camping Chair With Built-In 4-Can Cooler ($29.99, originally $34.99; amazon.com)

 A beach chair that’s under 30 bucks and has more than 33,000 positive reviews?
 Yep, we’re interested.
-While simple in design, this multipurpose Coleman option actually includes a built-in headrest, a mesh cup holder, multiple side pockets, an insulated cooler and a whopping 24-inch wide seat.
+While simple in design, this multipurpose Coleman option actually includes a built-in headrest, a mesh cup holder, multiple side pockets, an insulated cooler and a whopping 24-inch-wide seat.
 The downside is that it doesn’t include any carrying mechanisms, nor does it recline.

 ____________________________________________________________________________